jessecambon/tidygeocoder/README.md

 ```

 The `geocode()` function geocodes addresses contained in a dataframe.
-The [Nominatim (“osm”)](https://nominatim.org/) geocoder service is used
+The [Nominatim (“osm”)](https://nominatim.org/) geocoding service is
-here, but other services can be specified with the `method` argument.
+used here, but other services can be specified with the `method`
-Only latitude and longitude are returned from the geocoder service in
+argument.
+Only latitude and longitude are returned from the geocoding
-this example, but `full_results = TRUE` can be used to return all of the
+service in this example, but `full_results = TRUE` can be used to return
-data from the geocoder service.
-See the `geo()` function documentation
+all of the data from the geocoding service.
+See the `geo()` function
-for details.
+documentation for details.

 | name                 | addr                                       | latitude |  longitude |
 |:---------------------|:-------------------------------------------|---------:|-----------:|